Until today, there is a debate about the date of the eruption of Vesuvius in 79.

 The indices of the wine

-In the excavation of the Vesuvian area, sealed by ash and mud, numerous agricultural remains were found.
-Scholars found also dried fruit, such as figs, dates, plums.
+In the excavation of the Vesuvian area, which was sealed by ash and mud, numerous agricultural remains were found.
+Scholars also found dried fruit, such as figs, dates, and plums.
 Moreover, they discovered typically autumnal fruit, such as pomegranates in Oplontis, chestnuts, grapes, and walnuts.

-There were also signs for the completion of the hemp harvest for sowing, a harvest that was usually carried out in September.
-Moreover there were indications for the completion of the grape harvest, carried out in September or October.
-Most, fresh grape-juice, had been sealed in amphorae, the dolea or dogli, round-shaped vessels in which the Romans stored liquids, such as oil and wine, and found at Villa Regina in Boscoreale.
+There were also signs of the completion of the hemp harvest for sowing, which was usually carried out in September.
+Moreover, there were indications of the completion of the grape harvest, which was carried out in September or October.
+Most of the fresh grape juice had been sealed in amphorae, the dolea or dogli, round-shaped vessels in which the Romans stored liquids such as oil and wine, and which were found at Villa Regina in Boscoreale.

 An explanation might have been an early harvest, as the Roman Empire coincided with a 500-year warm period, from AD 1 to AD 500.
-It caused the warmest period of the last 2,000 years called Roman Climatic Optimum.
+This period caused the warmest period of the last 2,000 years called the Roman Climatic Optimum.

-Pliny wrote that the beech, which had previously only reached the height of Rome, pushed its habitat to the north of Italy.
+Pliny wrote that the beech, which had previously only grown to the height of Rome, pushed its habitat to the north of Italy.
 This hot period also favored the spread of viticulture by the Romans in most of Europe.
-That means, that also harvesting time could have been earlier than September close to Naples in the year 79.
+That means that the harvesting time could have been earlier than September close to Naples in the year 79.

-In ancient Rome the Vinalia Rustica festivities took place on August 19th and served to propitiate the good weather during the ripening of the grapes.
+In ancient Rome, the Vinalia Rustica festivities took place on August 19th and served to propitiate good weather during the ripening of the grapes.
 The official start to the harvest was then given by the festivity called Auspicatio Vindemiae.
-The period of the festivity varied every year, in relation to the ripening of the grapes.
+The period of the festivity varied every year in relation to the ripening of the grapes.

-In the monthly calendar of works, written by Columella, he mentions that grape harvest started in August in lands with remarkably hot climates, such as southern Spain and north Africa.
-At the beginning of September, harvest began in Italy in places near the sea and warm ones in general.
-One can thus conclude that the earliest date for harvest near Naples could have been the last week of August, but a date in September or even Ocober would have been much more likely.
+In the monthly calendar of works written by Columella, he mentions that grape harvest started in August in lands with remarkably hot climates, such as southern Spain and North Africa.
+At the beginning of September, the harvest began in Italy in places near the sea and warm ones in general.
+One can thus conclude that the earliest date for harvest near Naples could have been the last week of August, but a date in September or even October would have been much more likely.

 A fresco showing fruit and a freshly baked bread.